P. Rajeeve: Early life and career

-In the 2021 Kerala Legislative Assembly Election P Rajeev defeated V. E. Abdul Gafoor of Indian Union Muslim League and got elected from Kalamassery state assembly constituency, Ernakulam District.
+In the 2021 Kerala Legislative Assembly Election, Rajeev defeated V. E. Abdul Gafoor of the Indian Union Muslim League and got elected from Kalamassery state assembly constituency, Ernakulam District.
 P Rajeev was included in the second Pinarayi Vijayan ministry as Minister for Industries.

 Political career

 Rajeev started his public life as an organizer of the Students' Federation of India (SFI) being active from his School days.
 Later he became the President and then Secretary of SFI Kerala State Committee.
 He also held positions including the Joint Secretary and Vice President of SFI Central Committee.
 Later he was active in the Democratic Youth Federation of India (DYFI) where he held the post of district secretary.
 Rajeev is now a Central committee member of CPI(M).
 Rajeev also served as the Chief Editor of Deshabhimani Daily.